openpotato/openholidaysapi.website/en/docs/sources.md

 <h3>School Holidays</h3>

-The beginning of the school year and the distribution of holidays over the school year are published in the holiday calendar of the [Liechtenstein Education Authority](http://www.sa.llv.li).
+The beginning of the school year and the distribution of holidays over the school year are published in the holiday calendar of the [Liechtenstein Education Authority](https://www.llv.li/de/landesverwaltung/schulamt).
 It is based on the Swiss holiday dates.

 Source:

-+ Schulamt Fürstentum Liechtenstein: [Ferienkalendar (PDF)](https://www.llv.li/files/sa/schulferienkalender-2021-24_web.pdf)
++ Schulamt Fürstentum Liechtenstein: [Schulferien/Ferienkalender](https://www.llv.li/de/landesverwaltung/schulamt/schulferien-ferienkalender)

 ## Lithuania